 Monster Cookies are BIG chewy cookies loaded with peanut butter, oats, M&Ms, and chocolate chips.
-A classic cookie recipe that the whole family will love!
+Sweet and nutty, they’re a classic cookie recipe the whole family will love!

 Pin this recipe now to save it for laterPin Recipe